The Additional Contributions Tax-Sheltered

 hours per week or more.

-The six designated carriers, the same
+The six designated providers, the same

-carriers and investment options currently available to members of
+providers and investment options currently available to members of

 the ABP, are: